Toggle mobile menu visibility

 What are the requirements of providers funded through the programme?

-• be inclusive to all children and make reasonable adjustments for those children with disabilities.
+• Be inclusive to all children and make reasonable adjustments for children with special educational needs and disabilities

-• deliver provision between 8 am and 6 pm, unless demand shows a need for alternative hours
+• Deliver provision between 8am and 6pm, Monday to Friday, unless demand shows a need for alternative hours

 On this page